dieterich-lab/QutRNA/Readme.md

 [...]
 ```

-`opts` defines JACUSA2 specific command line options (check [JACUASA2](https://github.com/dieterich-lab/JACUSA2) for details)
+`opts` defines JACUSA2 specific command line options (check [JACUASA2](https://github.com/dieterich-lab/JACUSA2) for details).

-`min_cov` defines the minimum number of reads at a given position in EACH BAM file to consider for RNA modification detection
+`min_cov` defines the minimum number of reads at a given position in EACH BAM file to consider for RNA modification detection.

 `threads` sets the number of parallel threads to use.
-Adjust to your local computing machine
+Adjust to your local computing machine.

 ##### cmalign